COVID-19

 Testing sites

-From Monday, 1 August, free Rapid Antigen Test (RAT) kits will be available from Queensland Health facilities for anyone holding an eligible Commonwealth concession card.
-Free RATs will no longer be available from community pharmacies.
+Free Rapid Antigen Test (RAT) kits are available from Queensland Health RAT distribution points for anyone holding an eligible Commonwealth concession card.

 The Australian Government is in charge of selecting, buying and regulating the COVID-19 vaccines.